Shoram444/SNAngularCorrelationDEPRECATED/DetectorEffects/README.md

 ### From the figure, it is visible that increasing the energy cut improves the corellation.
+It has been shown that the $g(k)$-method can be used to evaluate the quality of data-cuts with respect to the angular correlation.

+Pending tasks
+===

+* Check the frequency of how often electrons from region 1 hit the same OM.
+* Check for each region, how often which data-cut is failed
+* Check for absolute angle (w.r.t. the foil)